Online Payroll Explained

 - Payroll is for employees

-How to choose payroll software
+How to pick a payroll programme

-- Go online and use the cloud
+- Online and cloud usage

-- Ensure it can do real-time recording
+- Make sure it can record in real-time

-- Check the reporting requirements
+- Look over the reporting requirements

 A six-point checklist for great payroll